This blog post was updated on November 15, 2022.

 Ohio’s Cuyahoga Valley National Park spans from the south of Cleveland to just north of Akron.
 It features several waterfalls, including the 230-foot Brandywine Falls, with lots of well maintained trails to explore.
 There’s even a restored section of the Ohio and Erie Canal Towpath that you can walk, while the Canal Exploration Center is a great stop to learn more about the history of the 19th century waterway.

 Dry Tortugas National Park

 In the Gulf of Mexico, about 70 miles from Key West, Dry Tortugas National Park is a series of seven islands and protected coral reefs.
-Accessible only by daily concession ferry, private and chartered boats, or seaplane, it makes even the laidback Florida Keys seems hectic.
-Come here for crystal clear waters, amazing dive and snorkeling sites, fascinating American history, and an away-from-it-all feeling.
+Accessible only by daily concession ferry, private and chartered boats, or seaplane, Dry Tortugas makes even the laidback Florida Keys seem hectic.
+Come here for crystal clear waters, amazing diving and snorkeling sites, fascinating American history, and just a general away-from-it-all feeling.

 Isle Royale National Park

 A remote cluster of islands in Lake Superior, Michigan’s Isle Royale National Park is home to dense forest, wolves, moose, beavers, and little else.
 Closed for winter (and the only national park to do so), Isle Royale sees fewer yearly visitors than Yellowstone attracts on an average day.
 For solitude and a real chance to reconnect with mother nature, this Great Lakes destination is a great choice!

 You may also enjoy: 6 U.S. National Parks & Forests with Spectacular Evergreens Worth Visiting